 We are a friendly group who wants to make a difference to the lives of people living with aphasia.
 People meet for support, friendship and good conversation with others who understood about aphasia.
 We have fun and make friendships.
 We learn from each other on how to live with aphasia successfully.

-Our group started over ten years ago as a NHS Conversation Group run by the Exeter, East and Mid Devon speech and language therapy department.
-Nicola Harding, head of speech and language therapy, recognized the need for a space where people could come for support and good conversation with others who understood about aphasia.
+Our group started over ten years ago as a NHS Conversation Group run by the Exeter, East Devon and Mid Devon speech and language therapy department.
+In 2017 the group became a local charity.
+It now offers Drop In, Singing, and Creative Art groups to people in the area.

 Living with Aphasia is supported by great trustees: